ansys/pyensight/doc/source/user_guide/omniverse_info.rst

 If the ``--oneshot`` option is not specified, the tool will run in server mode.
 It will monitor either the DSG protocol or the directory specified by ``--monitor_directory`` option for geometry data.
 In this mode, the USD scene in the ``destination`` will be updated to reflect the last scene pushed.
-Unreferenced files will be removed and items that do not change will not be updated.
+Unused files will be removed and items that do not change will not be updated.
 Thus, server mode is best suited for dynamic, interactive applications.

 If ``--oneshot`` is specified, only a single conversion is performed and the tool will not maintain